 The Aquaculture Stewardship Council (ASC) is an independent, not-for-profit organisation that operates a voluntary, independent third-party certification and labelling programme based on scientifically robust standards.

-The Standards define Criteria that help to transform the aquaculture sector towards environmental sustainability and social responsibility, as per the ASC Mission.
+The ASC standards define criteria designed to help transform the aquaculture1 sector2 towards environmental sustainability and social responsibility, as per the ASC Mission.

 ASC Vision